 The Veteran's bilateral knee and right wrist disabilities are presumed to be related to her service in Southwest Asia.
-The left hip disability is currently rated as 10 percent disabling.
+The left hip disability is currently rated at 10 percent.

 The deciding factor: The VA examinations found no pathology present for the knees or wrists, but did find pain and functional impairment for the hips.